vaikzs/prims-impl-heap/README.md

 ## Synopsis
-Implementation of Prim's Algorithm using Heap data structure (coded in arrays from scratch) that can compute the overall spanning weightage.
+Implementation of Prim's Algorithm using Heap data structure (coded in arrays from scratch) that can compute the overall spanning weight.
+## Software Specifications
++ JDK 1.8
++ JRE 1.8
 ## Hardware Specifications
 + i7 3rd Generation Quad Core Processor
 + 16 Gb of RAM
-## Software Specifications
-+ JDK 1.8
-+ JRE 1.8
-+ Eclipse IDE
 ## How to run ?
 Create a new folder in your system.
 Download this repository's files into that folder.